SAP-samples/abap-platform-rap-workshops/managed_extensibility/exercises/ex1/README.md

 ## Check the generated repository objects

-The interface view was generated such that based on the ABAP field names aliases have been created such that the ABAP field name was converted into camelCase notation.
+The **interface view ZI_RAP_Inventory_####** was generated such that based on the ABAP field names aliases have been created such that the ABAP field name was converted into camelCase notation.

 <pre>
 define root view entity ZI_RAP_INVENTORY_1234